RobinBrackez/SE_Profiler/README.md

 Install modman if not yet installed:

-1) install modman (any folder will do) bash < <(wget -q --no-check-certificate -O - https://raw.github.com/colinmollenhour/modman/master/modman-installer)
+1) install modman (any folder will do)

+        bash < <(wget -q --no-check-certificate -O - https://raw.github.com/colinmollenhour/modman/master/modman-installer)

 2) copy to PATH:

         cp modman /usr/bin/local

+3) then this should work:

         modman --help
-should work

 ## Install profiler

-Once the module is installed, if changes are made to the modman file you should run: modman deploy SE_Profiler
+Clone this repo in the .modman folder of your wwwroot (this is a hidden folder).
+Name it SE_Profiler

+        cd .modman
+        git clone git@github.com:RobinBrackez/SE_Profiler.git ./SE_Profiler

+Then run modman to copy the files into the right directories of your project

+        modman deploy SE_Profiler

+To **uninstall**, you can do undeploy:

+        modman undeploy SE_Profiler

+Then remove the gitrepo from the .modman folder.

 ### Settings to make it work